Saturated Fats Foods What You Need to Know

 Incorporating Moderation into Your Diet

-Managing your saturated fat intake means embracing moderation, not cutting out fats completely19.
+Managing your saturated fat intake means embracing moderation, not cutting out fats completely.
 It’s key to limit saturated fats but not eliminate them.
 Aim for a balance that includes moderate saturated fat intake and a variety of nutritious foods.

 Conclusion

-The dietary guidelines give us a clear way to handle saturated fat intake.
-They suggest adults keep their intake to 5-6% of their daily calories22.
-By reading food labels and choosing lean proteins, we can enjoy tasty foods while keeping our hearts healthy23.
-Swapping saturated fats for healthier fats like those in nuts, seeds, fatty fish, and avocado is also beneficial23.
+By reading food labels and choosing lean proteins, we can enjoy tasty foods while keeping our hearts healthy.
+Swapping saturated fats for healthier fats like those in nuts seeds fatty fish, and avocado is also beneficial.

 FAQ